Thinking of Buying Property Using SMSF? [Bonus Tips]

 The loan can be used to cover property expenses, such as maintenance, or to pay expensive stamp duty implications.
 However, the money cannot be used to improve the property, such as adding a new room.

-Seek professional advice from a financial planner before taking out a loan.
+Seek guidance from an FAA lending specialist or licensed adviser before entering a borrowing arrangement.
 Some considerations to keep in mind include the following:

 • Does the loan fit into the SMSF’s investment strategy?